rpeszek/my-blogs/posts/2022-10-20-empirical-programming.md

 This is where the _imperative vs denotative_ discussion comes into play as well.

 [^fussion]: E.g. rewrite rules in Haskell.

+I consider programming to be a combination of both (engineering) process and (mathematical) science.
+Pragmatists are interested in the process, they want code standards, formatting standards, clean git history...
+Theorists will want functors, monads, higher rank types, higher kinded types, dependent types...
+Programming, obviously, benefits from both engineering and mathematics.

 One bizarre difference I have noticed between heavy deductive thinkers and empirical mindsets is their favorite approach to learning.
 When learning, some (not all!) theorists may want to finish a whole book before writing a single line of code.
 The top-down thinking sometimes extends to top-down learning.
 Me and my wife are in the first group.